Narcissist Ruin Special Occasion.

 Have you ever noticed how the narcissist ruins all special occasions, days out, birthdays, Christmas, whatever the day they always seem to destroy it?
 They will always find a way.

 When I think back to the first Mother’s Day we had our own child together, the promises they’d made of just how special the day would be and the things we would do, oh how back then, I just didn’t have a clue.
 Did any of the promises they made happen?
 No, as if, a silly argument occurred instead.
 That argument slowly got worse until they took a baseball bat and proceeded to smash up the wardrobes and tv in the bedroom.
 Then they stormed out of the door without even a single word, while I was left heartbroken wondering what had just happened.
 Oh yes, they came back for many more years of torment, with no direct apologies, just “ You made me angry “ and “ At least I didn’t take the bat to your head” those that knew what had happened the narcissist had them believing it was because I was depressed, and I was so hard to live with, so they got the support and attention.
 I see now I wasn’t depressed.
 I just couldn’t get my head around everything I was seeing and hearing.
 Because as someone with empathy, I believe people make mistakes and they can change.
 Yes, people can change.
 A narcissist can not.
 It has always been and always will be about them.

 Listen carefully to the words they say or said.

-So next time they come back to you, listen carefully to that story you tell in your head, form it correctly and exactly as it was said.
-Then whatever stage you are on your journey of loving you, you’ll be wiser than you were before.
-When they come back asking to try again, you’ll find it a lot easier to just ignore.
+So next time they come back to you, listen carefully to that story you tell in your head, and form it correctly and exactly as it was said.
+Then whatever stage you are on your journey of loving yourself, you’ll be wiser than you were before.
+When they come back asking to try again, you’ll find it a lot easier to just ignore them.

 Tell yourself you can and you will.
 That trauma bond will be broken for a happier you.